PreMix: Label-Efficient Multiple Instance Learning via Non-Contrastive Pre-training and Feature Mixing

-\textbf{Intra-batch mixing.} Drawing on insights from prior research \cite{Simple_Data_Mixing_SSL}, which demonstrated the effectiveness of image mixing in MoCo V2 \cite{MoCoV2_SSL} for improving downstream image classification, we introduce an intra-batch mixing strategy to the Barlow Twins method (a non-contrastive approach) to enhance the generation of positive slide pairs during the pre-training.
-Specifically, we focus on slide mixing within a single batch to generate additional inputs, which are denoted as \(X_{A-\text{Mix}}\) and \(X_{B-\text{Mix}}\), as shown in \hyperref[fig:premix_barlow_twins_slide_mixing_pre-training]{Figure \ref{fig:premix_barlow_twins_slide_mixing_pre-training}}.
+\textbf{Intra-batch mixing.} Inspired by prior work \citep{Simple_Data_Mixing_SSL}, which demonstrated the effectiveness of image mixing in MoCo V2 for improving downstream image classification, we introduce an intra-batch mixing strategy to the Barlow Twins method (a non-contrastive approach) to enhance the generation of positive slide pairs during MIL aggregator pre-training.
+Specifically, slide mixing is performed within a single batch to produce additional inputs, denoted as \(X_{A-\text{Mix}}\) and \(X_{B-\text{Mix}}\), as illustrated in \hyperref[fig:premix_barlow_twins_slide_mixing_pre-training]{Figure \ref{fig:premix_barlow_twins_slide_mixing_pre-training}}.

-Within the batch of WSI features, each feature indexed by \( i \) has an associated coefficient \( \lambda(i) \), sampled from Beta distributions which determines the mixing proportion.
-Before finalizing the mixing proportion, we transform \( \lambda(i) \) to ensure that it falls within the interval [0.1, 0.9], thereby securing a balanced mixing proportion.
-The modified mixing proportion, denoted as \( ratio(i) \), is then defined as:
+Within the batch of WSI features, each feature indexed by \(i\) is assigned a mixing coefficient \(\lambda(i)\), sampled from a Beta distribution to determine the mixing proportion.
+To ensure balanced mixing, \(\lambda(i)\) is transformed to fall within the interval $[0.1, 0.9]$, resulting in a balanced mixing proportion.
+The modified mixing proportion, denoted as \(ratio(i)\), is then defined as:

-To identify the number of non-padding regions in the slides, we utilize:
+To identify the number of non-padding regions in the slides, we calculate:

-The number of regions chosen for mixing relative to the total non-padding regions is:
+The number of regions selected for mixing, relative to the total number of non-padding regions, is determined as:

-To determine the boundaries of the regions, we choose a random center point, \(cr(i)\) is chosen, and it is computed as:
+To define the boundaries of the selected regions, a random center point \(cr(i)\) is chosen, and it is computed as:

-From this, the start and end indices can be inferred:
+From the center point, the start and end indices of the regions are inferred as:

-A crucial aspect to note is that the selected regions for mixing should not intersect with their masked counterparts.
-This condition is expressed as:
+It is crucial to ensure that the selected regions for mixing do not intersect with the masked regions.
+This condition is enforced by:

-To generate the new slide-mixed feature (\(X_{A-\text{Mix}}\)), a feature \(X_A(i)\) with another feature \(X_{A-\text{Flip}}(i)\), where \(X_{A-\text{Flip}}(i)\) is obtained by reversing the batch order.
-This process increases the generation of positive slide pairs, serving as additional inputs during pre-training compared to the original Barlow Twins method.
-The new slide-mixed feature enhances the diversity of training data and improves feature representation during pre-training.
+To generate the new slide-mixed feature (\(X_{A-\text{Mix}}\)), a feature \(X_A(i)\) is mixed with another feature \(X_{A-\text{Flip}}(i)\), where \(X_{A-\text{Flip}}(i)\) is obtained by reversing the batch order.
+This process increases the generation of positive slide pairs, providing additional inputs for pre-training compared to the original Barlow Twins method.
+The resulting slide-mixed feature enhances the diversity of training data and improves feature representation during pre-training.